 Since July 2011, Dr. Joel West has been Professor of Innovation and Entrepreneurship at Keck Graduate Institute (KGI).
+In 2019, he also became the program director of the Master of Business and Science.
 West teaches business classes in innovation and entrepreneurial management, and supervises Team Master’s Projects.
 His areas of expertise include open innovation, coopetition in ecosystems and other value networks, and technology entrepreneurship.
 He is also active in KGI’s technology transfer efforts and is continuing his research on high-tech companies.
 He previously served as Program Director for the MBS in Business of Bioscience, Program Director for the PPM degree programs, and led efforts to build healthcare economics course offerings, all in the Henry E. Riggs School of Applied Life Sciences.

 An internationally known and NSF-funded researcher on innovation management, Dr. West has been invited to speak at industry and academic events on six continents.
 He is particularly known for his work on open innovation, which includes being co-editor of Open Innovation: Researching a New Paradigm (Oxford, 2006) and New Frontiers in Open Innovation (Oxford, 2014).
 He has also published research on technology entrepreneurship in the biotechnology, digital communications, mobile communications, open source software, 3D printing, and solar energy industries.
 He co-edited special issues of Industrial and Corporate Change and Research Policy, and from 2014-2016 served as an associate editor of Research Policy.
 In addition to editing two books, he is the author of more than 50 published articles or book chapters, including articles in Advances in Strategic Management, Industrial & Corporate Change, Information Systems Research, Journal of Management Studies, Journal of Product Innovation Management, R&D Management, Research Policy, Strategic Entrepreneurship Journal, and Strategic Management Journal.
 Since 1996, that research has been cited nearly 14,000 times.